 Dundee Photographics favours the rich colours of dawn and dusk when natural light is at its most special.
-Using equipment to enable to capture magical moments from Summer to Winter landscapes whether in the rural countryside of Tayside and Angus to urban Dundee, parks cemeteries and coastal sceneries.
+Using equipment to enable to capture magical moments from Summer to Winter landscapes and cityscapes whether in rural and urban Dundee

 Glen Doll lies within the Cairngorms National Park in Scotland at the top of Glen Clova in an area of steep hills, corries and Munros.
 It includes the Corrie Fee National Nature Reserve which has many endangered plants.
 The nearest town is Kirriemuir in the south eastern Grampians, and the river which runs through it drains into Glen Clova, which extends towards the coast of Angus.
 An ancient track, Jock's Road, that starts in the glen ends at Braemar.